 Dr. Tesla Monson- Assistant Professor in the Department of Anthropology at WWU.

-I am currently recruiting undergraduate and graduate students to work in my lab.
+I am currently recruiting undergraduates to work in my lab.
 Paid positions and work study available.
-Students from underrepresented groups are encouraged to apply.
-Some examples of potential projects: cranial and dental variation in the primate fossil record, the evolution of brain size in the mammal fossil record, the evolution of litter size, changes in skeletal variation in PNW mammals in the Holocene, dog domestication in the Americas, history of POC in biological anthropology, and many, many more.
+Some examples of potential projects: 3D morphometrics, cranial variation in primates, history of marginalized scholars in biological anthropology, and many, many more.

 Please contact me for more information about the lab and/or how to apply.